 Step III: Shifter

-Set up Webhook publish and your test publish.
+Set up Webhooks for publishing, and test it.

-Navigate to your site you want to publish.
+Navigate to the site you want to publish.

 paste generated Build hooks URL on Netlify you copied above

 Headers Key (Optional)

 The following items will be sent to Netlify.